-The documents, tools and all memorabilia keep alive the history of extraordinary engineers that worked in those tunnels 100 years ago.
+The documents, tools, and all memorabilia keep alive the history of extraordinary engineers that worked in those tunnels 100 years ago.
 Remember that the New York subway works 24/7.

 The interactive part of the museum is perfect for kids that can take pictures of old city buses and trains.
-As well as they can be educated about means of transports and traffic laws.
+As well as they can be educated about means of transport and traffic laws.

 You can check the oldest train that served New York and it’s actually an elevated car.
-I just could imagine how health & safety that period was a bit tricky.
+I just could imagine how health & safety during that period was a bit tricky.

 Tuesday-Friday: 10am – 4pm